 INTERVIEW: ANGUS CHIANG

-Starting today I am going to host on my blog a series of interviews to personalities from the fashion (illustration) industry in order to explore this world from the point of view of an illustrator.
+Starting today I am going to host on my blog a series of interviews with personalities from the fashion (illustration) industry in order to explore this world from the point of view of an illustrator.
 Exciting things are going to come!

 I am more than happy to start this series with Angus Chiang, fashion designer of the eponymous brand founded in 2015.